Children's Mental Health

 For children to remain mentally well they need:

-• good physical health (including good diet and regular exercise);
+• good physical health (including good diet and regular exercise)

-• to be able to explore and develop interests (through their environment, play and interaction with others);
+• to be able to explore and develop interests (through their environment, play and interaction with others)

-• to feel part of a family (feeling as though they belong, get along with others, are loved, valued and safe);
+• to feel part of a family (feeling as though they belong, get along with others, are loved, valued and safe)

-• to be supported to learn, be optimistic and feel that they have a say;
+• to be supported to learn, be optimistic and feel that they have a say

-• to feel part of a community (e.g., school/nursery, etc.);
+• to feel part of a community (e.g., their education setting, a local community group, etc.)

-• to be supported to cope when things do not go well;
+• to be supported to cope when things do not go well

 Risks